Skip to content

 Lighting and Background

 Need to fix a background that is not quite right?
-You can remove the background from your photo and replace it with solid white.
+You can remove the background from your photo and replace it with a light-grey or white backdrop.

 Common Rejection Reasons